 Brushing at home

 Daily brushing at home makes a huge difference in your dog’s dental health.
-Not everyone feels comfortable brushing their dog’s teeth and not every dog like it.
+Not everyone feels comfortable brushing their dog’s teeth and not every dog likes it.
 But you can work together, establish a routine and have it as a rewarding part of your relationship.
 There are many videos on YouTube that show you methods of brushing.
 You can also talk to your dog’s veterinarian or hire a trainer to help you get set up for success.

 There are a lot of doggie dental products on the market and it can be confusing to choose one to use with your dog.
-Some products don’t require brushing, there are flavored toothpastes, gels, sprays, water additives, and dental chews.
+Some products don’t require brushing, there are flavored toothpaste, gels, sprays, water additives, and dental chews.
 As you look at the different products, keep in mind that dogs don’t spit out after brushing, but rather swallow.
 So whatever you are putting in your dog’s mouth, is going to end up in his system.